AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md

 ## Actions in RAM policies for OSS

 RAM policies for OSS support service-related actions, bucket-related actions, and object-related actions.
+For more information about actions that are implemented by API operations, see [API overview](/intl.en-US/API Reference/API overview.md).

 -   Service-related actions